Zone one rubbish collection

 What was the outcome of the consultation?

-The consultation closed on the 20 May, and staff consolidated the submissions for the hearings in June.
+The consultation closed on 20 May, and staff consolidated the submissions for the hearings in June.
 During the hearings, some residents spoke to elected members about their submissions.
 After the hearings, Council discussed the proposal during the deliberations in June.

 Councillors approved Option 3, which involves implementing a fortnightly rubbish wheelie bin collection in Zone One funded through a Pay as You Throw model.